-John Oliver is one of four schools in Canada who currently has a partnership with the Microsoft TEALS program.
+John Oliver is one of a few schools in Canada who currently has a partnership with the Microsoft TEALS program.
 This is a program where Computer Scientists from the community come into to the classroom to help teach coding to students.
 We currently have a team of four volunteers who work in the Computer Science industry at various companies such as, Microsoft, SAP, and Electronic Arts.
 The volunteers work with Ms Ink, our Information Technology teacher, to teach an introduction to Python unit over the course of 2.5 months.
 Students start by learning about different data types, how to use variables, and casting to create a simple Mad Libs program.
 By the end, students are able to use functions, while loops, lists, booleans, and conditionals to create a fully functioning text-based adventure game program.

 Next school year, we plan on continuing to teach our introduction to Python unit to our new students.
 As well, we will be teaching an intermediate Python unit to all the students who learned the introductory Python unit this year.
 The following year, we hope to teach Java and/or C++ to our senior students.